• Home

 Coastal Continuing Education is approved by the California Psychological Association to provide continuing professional education for psychologists.
 The California Board of Behavioral Sciences accepts continuing education credit granted by the California Psychological Association or by any of its Approved Providers.
 Coastal Continuing Education maintains responsibility for this program and its content.

 Online check in will be at 7:45am.
 Please log in at 7:45am to make sure you are connected via video and audio and are able to view the course.
 You can then grab yourself a cup of coffee, glass of water, etc. and return a few minutes before 8:00am.
-You must be logged in and viewing from 8:00am-12:00pm to be eligible to receive CEUs.
+You must be logged in and viewing from 8:00am-12:30pm to be eligible to receive CEUs.
+There will be two 15-minute breaks during the four-hour event.
 A Zoom Webinar link will be emailed to you prior to the presentation.

 For more information about Dr. Perper or to learn about services at Therapy Changes, please visit www.TherapyChanges.com.